stijn-dejongh/ars-rethorica/manuscript/book1chapter7.md

 Whence the poet says that Meleager was persuaded to rise up and fight by the recital of [^^6_10] All the ills that befall those whose city is taken;
 the people perish, and fire utterly destroys the city, and strangers carry off the children.

-Combination and building up, as employed by Epicharmus, Combination and building up, as employed by Epicharmus, [^^6_11] produce the same effect as division, and for the same reason; for combination is an exhibition of great superiority and appears to be the origin and cause of great things.
+Combination and building up, as employed by Epicharmus, [^^6_11] produce the same effect as division, and for the same reason; for combination is an exhibition of great superiority and appears to be the origin and cause of great things.
 And since that which is harder to obtain and scarcer is greater, it follows that special occasions, ages, places, times, and powers, produce great effects; for if a man does things beyond his powers,